shishonkovMa/Django_web_application/README.md

-# Вэб-приложение "Nalbu" для решения и публикации загадок.
+# Web application "Nalbu" for solving and publishing riddles.

-Приложение реализовано при помощи фреймворка Django 4.
+The application is implemented using the Django 4 framework.